Last Updated on April 29, 2021 by HostingandOther

 How Medium and Small Vendors Should Look at Gartner

 The first thing to recognize is that the IT analyst system is highly corrupt.
 One firm, IDC, is owned by a Chinese firm, which is a bit of a joke given China is only a few places above North Korea in press freedom.
-But IDC was not an honest firm before their acquisition by a corrupt Chinese company that is most likely working in conjunction with the Communist Party of China or (CPC) to pull knowledge of US business through the IDC.
+But IDC was not an honest firm before their acquisition by a corrupt Chinese company that is most likely working in conjunction with the Communist Party of China or (CPC) to pull US business knowledge through the IDC.

 There are some exceptions, like the data warehousing vendor Snowflake (now with around 1600 employees).